The Good Soldier Schweik (1960 film): Plot summary

 Thereafter, Schweik wants to resume his service with Lieutenant Lukas, but the latter has already got a new servant.
 Schweik, however, is tasked with delivering a letter to Lukas' lover.
 Shortly before delivering the letter, Schweik encounters his old friend Woditschka (Franz Muxeneder) and they get drunk together.
 In the evening, Schweik wants to finally get rid of the letter, but now the lady's husband has returned.
 In order to protect Lukas, Schweik pretends that he wrote the love letter himself.

 Eventually, Lukas and Schweik are transferred to the Russian front.
 While being under hostile fire on the battlefield, Schweik finds a four-leaf clover and gives it to Lukas as a talisman.
 Shortly after though, Lukas is mortally wounded, and gets carried off the battlefield by Schweik.
 Schweik hides in a corn field and comes across a Russian soldier.
 They become friends and swap their uniforms.
 Schweik is then arrested by an Austrian patrol who consider him to be a Russian.
 He is charged with desertion and defection and is convicted to death by firing squad.
 However, just when he is to be executed, the war ends and Schweik is released.
 He returns home and meets Woditschka in his favourite pub.
-So, despite of the grand political scheme of the war, in the end, nothing has changed for Schweik.
+So, despite the grand political scheme of the war, in the end, nothing changed for Schweik.